-In the agriculture industry, the quality of forages is measured by the levels of energy, fiber, and other essential nutrients they provide.
+In the agriculture industry, the quality of forage for horses, cows and livestock is measured by the levels of energy, fiber, and other essential nutrients they provide.
 Growing environment, soil conditions, and harvesting technique all impact forage quality.
 The physical attributes of forages (smell, color, leafiness) are not as specific indicators of quality as chemical analysis.

 One factor to consider when looking at you forage options is the concentration of phosphorus (P) as different levels affect digestion and animal productivity.